M-Shrief/Adeeb_Go/Readme.md

 ## Folders structure
-I'll skip with default Go files, and general folders like `.gitignore`.
+I'll default Go files, and general folders like `.gitignore`...etc.

 - `internal` folder for packages that specific for the project:
     - `auth` holds JWT authentication and authorization config and functionalities.